chanandrew96/MyLearning/Docker/DockerSwarm/Create_Ubuntu_For_DockerSwarm_ThreeNodes.md

+# !!!
+Not recommended to run docker in docker container !!!
+# Use WSL2 to do so

 # Testing Docker Swarm with 3 nodes
 In this code, we will try to create 3 Ubuntu machine on Docker and connect them using docker Swarm
 ## Create Docker Container using Ubuntu image